-As a leading aftermarket company, Launch Tech has been at the forefront of OBD2 scanning technology.
+Launch Tech, the company behind Launch scanners, has been at the forefront of OBD2 scanning technology since 1992.

 Since the brand began before the OBD2 standards were implemented, the company knows everything about it and helped develop some of the coding requirements for it.